farouk-alghazzy/flight-delay-project/README.md

 # Flight Delay Prediction Project

-This project explores flight delay patterns and builds a model to predict whether a flight will arrive on time or not, using a 3 million row dataset from the U.S. Department of Transportation (2019–2023).
+This Python project explores flight delay patterns and builds a model to predict whether a flight will arrive on time or not, using a 3 million row dataset from the U.S. Department of Transportation (2019–2023).
 Now deployed with a simple interactive app built with Streamlit.

 > **Note:** Due to GitHub's file size restrictions, the raw dataset (`flights_sample_3m.csv`) is not included in this repository.
 Please download it manually from the source.